 Tulum Weather May

 May beckons in the low season.
 This month means fewer crowds and great deals on accommodation.
 For the bargain-hunters out there, it’s a great time of year to visit Tulum.
 But the temperatures are still rising.
 On average, it’s 28°C, with highs in the early 30s not unheard of.
-Nights still feel relatively cool at around 24°C; coupled with a Caribbean breeze, it can be downright pleasant.
+Nights still feel relatively cool at around 24°C; coupled with a Caribbean breeze.
+It can be downright pleasant.

 However, humidity is also increasing.
 That means it can get a bit sticky.
 Rain is more common in May, too, with an average of seven days in the month seeing at least some rainfall.
 Sea temperatures, however, are also high at 28°C; it’s like a bath!
 Great for swimming, diving, and other water sports.
+However, be aware that May is the beginning of sargassum seaweed begins in Tulum.

 Tulum Weather June

 When June rolls in, so does the start of the Atlantic hurricane season, which stretches to November.
-Much like in May, hotel prices in Tulum are low and so is the number of tourists you’ll be sharing the beach with.
+Much like in May, hotel prices in Tulum are low, and so is the number of tourists you’ll be sharing the beach with.

 Tulum Weather July